kuzzleio/kuzzle/doc/2/api/controllers/debug/add-listener/index.md

 ---

 :::warn
-This only works using a Websocket connection since notification can only be sent on a persisted connection.
+This only works using a Websocket connection since notification can only be sent on a persistent connection.
 :::

 ## Query Syntax